 {\it Introduction.--} The discovery of superconductivity in the bilayer Ruddlesden-Popper (RP) perovskite La$_3$Ni$_2$O$_7$ (327-LNO) with a $d^{\rm 7.5}$ configuration under high pressure~\cite{Sun:arxiv} opened a remarkable platform for the study of nickelate-based superconductors~\cite{LiuZhe:arxiv,Zhang:arxiv-exp,Hou:arxiv,Yang:arxiv09,Zhang:arxiv09,Wang:arxiv9,Luo:arxiv,Zhang:arxiv,Christiansson:arxiv, Yang:arxiv,Sakakibara:arxiv,Shen:arxiv,Liu:arxiv,Zhang:arxiv1,Yang:arxiv1,Oh:arxiv,Liao:arxiv,Cao:arxiv,Lechermann:arxiv,Shilenko:arxiv,Jiang:arxiv, Huang:arxiv,Zhang:prb23,Qin:arxiv,Zhang:prb24}.
 By increasing pressure, 327-LNO transforms from the Amam to the Fmmm structure, the latter without tilting of oxygen octahedra~\cite{Sun:arxiv}.
 Superconductivity was reported in a broad pressure range from 14 to 43.5 Gpa in the Fmmm phase, with the transition temperature $T_c$ $\sim 80$ K~\cite{Sun:arxiv}.

-To explore superconductivity in other RP layered nickelates, both theoretical and experimental studies have expanded to single-layer La$_2$NiO$_4$ and trilayer La$_4$Ni$_3$O$_{10}$ (4310-LNO) systems~\cite{Li:nc,Puggioni:prb,Zhang:prm,Rout:prb,Segedin:nc,Segedin:nc,Zhang:arxiv09,Yuan:arxiv11,Leonov:arxiv12}, but no superconductivity was found at ambient conditions.
+To explore superconductivity in other RP layered nickelates, both theoretical and experimental studies have expanded to single-layer La$_2$NiO$_4$ and trilayer (TL) La$_4$Ni$_3$O$_{10}$ (4310-LNO) systems~\cite{Li:nc,Puggioni:prb,Zhang:nc20,Zhang:prm,Rout:prb,Segedin:nc,Zhang:arxiv09,Yuan:arxiv11,Leonov:arxiv12,Samarakoon:prx}, but no superconductivity was found at ambient conditions.
+Interestingly, based on neutron diffraction extinction rules, a novel magnetic state with up-zero-down in trilayers was inferred by J. Zhang et al.~\cite{Zhang:nc20} and our results confirm those predictions.
 In addition, superconductivity was absent also in La$_2$NiO$_4$ under pressure~\cite{Zhang:arxiv09}.

 However, very recently, signatures of superconductivity were also reported in another RP perovskite nickelate La$_4$Ni$_3$O$_{10}$ (4310-LNO), with $T_c$ about $20-30$ K above 15 GPa~\cite{Sakakibara:arxiv09,Li:cpl,Zhu:arxiv11,Zhang:arxiv11,Li:arxiv11,Wang:arxiv12}.
-Without pressure, 4310-LNO has a monoclinic P2$_1$-c structure (No. 14)~\cite{Puggioni:prb,Yuan:arxiv11}, where the strongly distorted corner-sharing NiO$_6$ octahedra form a trilayer sublattice stacking along the $c$-axis (see Fig.~\ref{Crystal}(a)).
+Without pressure, 4310-LNO has a monoclinic P2$_1$-c structure (No. 14)~\cite{Puggioni:prb,Yuan:arxiv11}, where the strongly distorted corner-sharing NiO$_6$ octahedra form a TL sublattice stacking along the $c$-axis (see Fig.~\ref{Crystal}(a)).
 Under the influence of hydrostatic pressure, 4310-LNO also shows a structural phase transition from P2$_1$-c symmetry to a high-symmetry I4/mmm phase without the tilting of oxygen octahedra, similarly to 327-LNO~\cite{Zhu:arxiv11}.

-Thus, considering these developments on 327-LNO and 4310-LNO, several interesting questions naturally arise: What are the similarities and differences between the bilayer 327-LNO and trilayer 4310-LNO nickelates under pressure?
+Thus, considering these developments on 327-LNO and 4310-LNO, several interesting questions naturally arise: What are the similarities and differences between the bilayer 327-LNO and TL 4310-LNO nickelates under pressure?
 What is the superconducting pairing channel in 4310-LNO?
 How does superconductivity in 4310-LNO evolve under electron doping?